 From building your brand to negotiating business deals, read this checklist before hiring your first music manager.

-Ready to hook up management for your artist project?
-A music manager is probably the most important person in any artist’s team — they’ll help you build your brand, negotiate business deals and will bring in pre-existing relationships with labels, agencies, publicists and promoters.
+A music manager is one of the most important people in any artist’s team — they’ll help you build your brand, negotiate business deals, and will bring in pre-existing relationships with labels, agencies, publicists, and promoters.

-So whether you’ve been approached by a manager or are sussing out MGMT for the first time, we put together a checklist to help you make a more informed decision.
+So whether you’ve been approached by a manager or are looking for representation for the first time, we put together a checklist to help you make a more informed decision.

 … and most importantly, make sure they are enthusiastic about your music.
-You shouldn’t have to sell in your artist project too hard.
-They should believe in your project as much as you.
+You shouldn’t have to convince them of why they should support your music.
+They should believe in you as much as you do.

 LinkedIn: You can search for managers by job role, location or place of work.
 Just search for “Music Manager” or “Artist Manager” and adjust the settings to your country/city and connect with anyone who seems like a fit.
 You can also run ads about your latest release, targeting anyone with the “Music Manager” job title (this means your music will get in front of the right people and you might get some reaching out to you instead).